tazama-lf/frms-coe-startup-lib/README.md

 ## Usage

-The `frms-coe-startup-lib` library provides an abstraction for initializing and managing messaging services like NATS.
+The `frms-coe-startup-lib` library provides an abstraction for initializing and managing NATS.
+This includes encoding the payload before sending it as well as decoding the payload after it has been received.
 It includes the `StartupFactory` and `IStartupService` interface for creating and managing services.

-### 1. **Initializing a Service**
+### **Initializing a Service**

-The `StartupFactory` class initializes either a NATS or JetStream service based on the configuration.
+The `StartupFactory` class initializes NATS.
 It implements the `IStartupService` interface.
 The `init` method of the `IStartupService` interface sets up the service to listen for incoming messages.
 The `onMessageFunction` callback is called with each received message.

 **Example:**
 ```typescript